The Worth of Wetlands: understanding the monetary value of global wetlands

 “Wetlands are literally awash with plants and animals, are places of beauty, the unexpected, and exciting, at times dangerous (crocodiles for one, but also storms and mosquitoes), and they provide many direct benefits to people in terms of fish and fresh water, as well regulating floods, storm surges, and our climate.”

-“Wetland are of great importance to me personally, as places where I’ve spent much private time wandering and pondering while the cycles continue around me, but are of much more importance as key refuges for a myriad species in an unpredictable El Niño-driven land and a dangerously warming world.”
+“Wetlands are of great importance to me personally, as places where I’ve spent much private time wandering and pondering while the cycles continue around me, but are of much more importance as key refuges for a myriad species in an unpredictable El Niño-driven land and a dangerously warming world.”